For when you're overwhelmed

 in your head.

-Dump the mental clutter, let AI organize it, and start with just one small step.
+Tell Sukima everything, let AI organize it, and start with just one small step.
 That's all it takes to break the cycle.

 just one small step.